TomerKalimi/Twitter/README.md

     		my.tweet ("#bigdata")
 		## set time interval between tweets
 	        Sys.sleep(60*20) ## 20 minutes
-People tend and are recommended to use 2 hashtags in their tweet.

-For example,
-#bigdata term can be related also to #finTech or #mobile etc’.

 ## Make it Work
 * install R https://cran.r-project.org/